wxs/cherylhsu.ca/content/post/2021-10-23-singing-the-body-electric.md

 # **Re-en\[chanting] the world**

 Being chant-leader at Willow has been subtly reshaping me everyday, building range in my voice and breath, cultivating energy in my body.
 I responded lightly when the role was first offered to me.
 “Sure, I’ll lead chanting,” I said with a slight shrug.
-It was more additional work, memorizing and guiding the seven chants that begin and end our day, but easy enough.
+It was more additional work, memorizing and guiding the seven chants that begin and end our day, but seemed easy enough.

 Virabhadra, who had held the chant-leading role, steadily emphasized that the chant-leader is often considered the most important position in a monastery.
 The mantras that we chant and come from a deep and time-honoured lineage of Buddhism, crossing languages from Pāli to English to Japanese.
 Everyday, I must honour and draw from this ancient lineage, harmonizing with the echoes of the ancestors who have chanted these words before.